 The festival has been a big success, bringing surfers from throughout the world.
 We have had the honor of hosting 3 US National Windsurfing Championships in our 16 years of doing the festival, however the Regatta saw struggles on the music side.
 In order for the festival to sustain, the board of directors re-wrote the bylaws a few years ago to enable a different style of music.
 We removed the "unvarnished" requirement, enabling us to bring in different music.
 The intent was to bring in broader based music (and hopefully bring more people in to town) to purchase our beverages and possibly even spend the night or two.
 With the new music format, the Regatta has seen consecutive record crowds and overwhelming response.

 A reminder the festival is free to the public.
-All operating revenue comes from sponsors, registrations, food vendor fees and beverage sales, so remember to celebrate - and shop - local!2018 Schedule
+All operating revenue comes from sponsors, registrations, food vendor fees and beverage sales, so remember to celebrate - and shop - local!2021 Schedule

 It all started back in 2003, when Worthington hosted the 2003 National Windsurfing Championships on Lake Okabena; decorated beach chairs were popular among spectators so in 2004, the chair theme was set to expand.
-Local businesses sponsor a Regatta chair, in the traditional adirondack form, each procuring their own local artists to create a piece of art.
-Then, each chair is auctioned off during the Regatta weekend, with proceeds going to a nonprofit predesignated by the Regatta Board of Directors.
+The chair auction was started by The Globe and they continue to coordinate the event today.
+Local businesses sponsor a chair, in the traditional Adirondack form, each procuring their own local artists to create a piece of art.
+Then, each chair is auctioned off during the Regatta weekend, with proceeds going to a nonprofit predesignated by The Globe.